 - Describe ways in which participation in outreach could connect to their own broader career goals.

-- Identify at least three practical strategies for training and retention of volunteers (such as fellow scientists participating in outreach).
+- Identify at least 3 practical strategies for training and retention of volunteers (such as fellow scientists participating in outreach).

 How will you learn in this series?

-Any scientist with an interest in, and/or experience in, public science outreach.
-The focus of the series will be in the development of engaging activities or presentations with a connection to your specific area of research or scientific interest; however, the content will be broadly applicable and appropriate for scientists across the spectrum of career stages.
+Any scientist with an interest in, and/or experience in public science outreach.
+The focus of the series is in the development of engaging activities or presentations with a connection to your specific area of research or scientific interest.
+However, the content will be broadly applicable and appropriate for scientists across the spectrum of career stages.

 No previous experience is required for participation.